OSBORNE HOUSE

 Dining in

-The restaurant is strikingly decorated in opulent black and cream with original art, a grand fireplace and bronze-edged mirror.
+Osborne House Cafe and Grill is one of the best places in town.
+It's strikingly decorated in opulent black and cream with original art, a grand fireplace and bronze-edged mirror.
 Chairs are dressed in ivory and ornate glass chandeliers are lit by 72 candles in the evening.
-Dine on duck spring rolls with a plum dipping sauce, followed by Conwy Valley lamb shank with minted gravy, and then polish off the dark chocolate pot with Drambuie cream.

 Dining out